FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-early-march-2024.md

 **Developer Advocacy**

 - The Developer Advocacy team is on the ground at ETHDenver, speaking at events across town.
-[Book a meeting](https://filecoinfoundation.typeform.com/ETHDenver) with them at the Filecoin Booth at Devtopia, Booth 204.
+Book a meeting (previously available but now unavailable) with them at the Filecoin Booth at Devtopia, Booth 204.
 - At the Dora Hacks Data Economy Hackathon on February 20, Jenks Guo and Yan Bo Ng’s talk on  FVM & AI was livestreamed by more than 6,000 people.
 [Watch the replay](https://www.youtube.com/watch?v=usBgjBpYxNQ).

 **Storage**